Abdul-Hassan1/WordLadder/README.md

-To turn those notes into a professional-grade README, copy the text below.

-To add this to your GitHub, click that pencil icon in your screenshot again, delete the one line that says "# WordLadder," paste this in, and hit Commit changes.

 Word Ladder Game & Solver
 Description
 This project is a C program designed to solve the classic "Word Ladder" puzzle.
 The goal is to find the shortest possible transformation from a starting word to a target word by changing only one letter at a time.
 Each intermediate step must be a valid word found in the provided dictionary.
 I built this to demonstrate efficient graph traversal techniques and to practice managing complex data structures in a low-level language.